When there is a designed garden, the house will get more attention …

-When going through some house advertisements on the Internet the other day, by companies like Sotheby’s, Christie’s, Savills, Knight Frank and Engel & Voelkers, I noticed once again the importance of gardens.
+WWhen browsing through some house advertisements on the Internet the other day, by companies like Sotheby’s, Christie’s, Savills, Knight Frank and Engel & Voelkers, I noticed once again the importance of gardens.
 Not only on a personal level, but on a financial level.

-I noticed that in virtually all cases where houses are advertised which do have a landscaped garden, even if it’s only part of the garden that has been designed once, and even if it might be a little overgrown, the garden gets mentioned within the first sentence.
+I noticed that in virtually all cases where houses are advertised that do have a landscaped garden, even if it’s only part of the garden that has been designed once, and even if it might be a little overgrown, that the garden gets mentioned within the first sentence.
 Before the house’s features are listed, the garden gets its laud.

 Front and rear gardens, courts and driveways do have a huge impact on what a house looks like when advertised, how it is presented in print and on the Internet, and last but not least how quickly and for how much it will sell.

-“If all your remodeling is on the inside but the outside of the house is challenging, you’ll never have a chance to even show the inside.”
+Ron Phipps, President of the National Association of Realtors says: “If I were going to spend money on a property, I would really work on making sure the curb appeal is strong.”
+Investing in your property is all about getting the balance right, between the inside and the outside.
+Phipps says: “If all your remodeling is on the inside but the outside of the house is challenging, you’ll never have a chance to even show the inside.”
 (Source)